WebOrigami/docs/src/pika/intro.md

 This should display the list of [built-in functions](/pika/builtins.html) included with pika.

-If you'd prefer not to install things globally: inside a new directory, run `npm install` without the `-g` global flag.
-Because pika won't be available everywhere, wherever the instructions below refer to pika, you will need to always use Node's [npx](https://docs.npmjs.com/cli/v7/commands/npx) command to invoke pika:
+**Local installation:** As an alternative to global installation, run `npm install` without the `-g` global flag inside a new directory.
+Because pika won't be available everywhere, wherever the instructions below refer to pika, use Node's [npx](https://docs.npmjs.com/cli/v7/commands/npx) command to invoke pika:

 ```console
 $ npm install @explorablegraph/explorable
 $ npx pika
 ```

-Note that it is somewhat slower to invoke `npx pika` than to invoke a globally-installed pika.

 ## Unpack some files